M-S-Saurabh/ML-Fairness/README.txt

 adult_explore.py:
     - Reads the pre-prcoessed data shared in data folder (adult.zip need to uncompress it)
     - Explores the adult dataset by running both Logistic Regression and SVC.
-    - Plots graph for some features/attributes for visual analysis
+    - Plots graphs for some features/attributes for visual analysis
     - Plots the graphs for FPR, TPR, Demographic parity to show the bias

 adult_adversarial_debiasing.py: